esperhq/esper-api/README.md

 #### Chain Mode
 Chain mode offers the user the ability to have fine-grained, multi-step directional lighting for the subject.
 Each light node can only flash once per take.
 In its longest form, this could be one light at a time, one after the other.
 It is possible to have more than one light illuminate per step giving a large number of creative options. `Esper.chain()` takes an array as an argument.
 Each element in this array details what a particular light should do.
-An example of a single element is;
+An example of a single element is:
 ```javascript
 {
     id:1,                       //ID of the light node